MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Using.md

 ## Syntax

-To preload typenames from a .NET namespace:
+To specify .NET namespaces from which to resolve types:

 ```
 using namespace <.NET-namespace>